Get your kicks along America’s mother road and most historic highway, Route 66!

 Day 2 Chicago

 Step outside today and experience mile after magnificent mile of the Windy City.
 Stand on the corner of Michigan and Adams, marked as the starting point of historic Route 66.
-Enjoy coffee and a big breakfast at Lou Mitchell’s, a Chicago institution since 1923 and a must for Route 66 travellers.
+Enjoy coffee and a big breakfast at Lou Mitchell’s, a Chicago institution since 1923 and a must for Route 66 travelers.
 Stroll the lakefront, peruse the shops, bike the parks, grab a Chicago Dog, or explore the city’s incredible sights and architectural treasures including Willis Tower, North America’s tallest building.

 Day 3 Chicago to St Louis